icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [taskbook](https://github.com/mastern2k3/taskbook-zsh-plugin) - Auto-completes task numbers for taskbook.
 * [terminal-app](https://github.com/the8/terminal-app.zsh) - A plugin for integrating with the new El Capitan Terminal.app features.
 * [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
+* [terminal-title](https://github.com/AnimiVulpis/zsh-terminal-title) - Adds a `set-term-title` function you can use to title terminal windows.
 * [termux](https://github.com/zpm-zsh/termux) - Adds compatibility for [Termux](https://termux.com/)
 * [terraform (hanjunlee)](https://github.com/hanjunlee/terraform-oh-my-zsh-plugin) - Add terraform workspace to prompt.
 * [terraform (jsporna)](https://github.com/jsporna/terraform-zsh-plugin) - Extends the original oh-my-zsh plugin with aliases and tab completions.
 Adds workspace (when not default) to prompt.